 Community service is a vital element of every HOBY seminar, and HOBY TN ambassadors will participate in a community service activity during the seminar and challenged to volunteer at least 100 hours of service in their own communities within the next year.

-A: HOBY TN is affiliated with HOBY International, but the local program is run entirely by dedicated volunteers, many of whom are alumni from the program themselves.
+HOBY Tennessee is affiliated with HOBY International, but the local program is run entirely by dedicated volunteers, many of whom are alumni from the program themselves.

 Who are we?
 Our volunteers are attorneys, reporters, teachers, college students, event planners, medics, and non-profit professionals.
 Our goal is to share with each ambassador what HOBY has given us: a focus for our service, the ability to challenge traditional thought, and the courage to lead.
 Each volunteer is carefully screened by HOBY International staff, completed a background check, and participated in training events throughout the year.

-A: No. To participate in HOBY, students must be on campus Friday morning by 9:00am, and stay until the closing ceremonies on Sunday afternoon at 3:00pm.
+No. To participate in HOBY, students must be able to attend the full program.
 We understand there are other activities and programs at the same time as HOBY and difficult choices might have to be made but our policy will not allow us to have students attend on an adjusted schedule.
 We are not able to make any exceptions to this rule so if the chosen student cannot commit to attend the full HOBY program, school counselors must select an alternate student to go in his or her place.

 No, and here’s why: when a student gets to the HOBY seminar, there’s a good chance they won’t know a single other student there.
 Stepping out of one’s comfort zone is a key element of the HOBY program and students have reported to us year after year that the chance to interact with people who have no preconceived notions about them gave them the freedom to truly discover their own voice.
 Students are encouraged to leave behind the labels, cliques, and prejudices that they may walk in with and explore who it is that they truly want to be.